bigchem/transformer-cnn/README.md

 ![LRP graph](https://github.com/bigchem/transformer-cnn/blob/master/standalone/lrp/lrp.png)

-The green color contributes positive to the property.
-The higher the bar the more the corresponding atom contributes.
+The green color contributes positively to the property.
+The higher the bar the more the impact of the corresponding atom.
 The red color works in the opposite direction.